hydroper-jet/lang/spec/1.0/source/src/types.md

 ## Array type

 The `Array.<T>` type is a growable collection of `T` values. `Array` may be expressed as `Array.<T>` or `[T]`.

+## Object type

+The `Object` type is the super type of all other classes and all enums.